-Opening the installer MSI file will start the Setup Wizard:
+Launching the installer will start the Setup Wizard:

-After the wizard completes, browse the Seq UI at http://localhost:5341.
+After the service is configured, browse the Seq UI at http://localhost:5341.

 Before you can benefit from Seq, your applications need to be configured to send log events through one of the supported logging libraries.